Yes, you, too, can manage a server. It’s easy!

 What to expect from a control panel?

-Since its main purpose is to save you time and effort, a good management control panel should simplify complex tasks, automate routine procedures, and call your attention only when it is strictly necessary.
+Since its main purpose is to save you time and effort, a good management control panel should simplify complex tasks, automate routine procedures, and call your attention only when necessary.

 Then comes the software stack installation.
-You might not be sure what to install on your new server, but the control panel can help you decide in terms of what you are planning to do with your website.
+You might not be sure what to install on your new server, but the control panel can help you decide what you are planning to do with your website.

 Once your server is up and running, it’s time to begin performing routine tasks, such as monitoring, backing-up, managing permissions, and so on.
-If you are not planning to do this job yourself or hire a specialist to do it, then you need a tool that can perform all these tasks automatically.
+If you are not planning to do this job yourself or hire a specialist to do it, you need a tool that automatically performs all these tasks.

 You will also need to get informed when something happens that needs your intervention.
 A good management tool should issue important warnings through different channels, such as email, phone calls, or instant messaging.
 Let’s take a look at some of the most relevant control panels you should consider if you’re ok with the idea of handing over the control of your servers.